lukemunsch/loreynas-ticket-counter/README.md

 For Loreyna's Ticket Counter, I have documented the steps to creating my business model.

-I have looked at what my site actually is; A site to search for and purchase tickets to redeem at teleportation Aetheryte plaza to any of the popular destinations around the world of Eorzea.
-My site contains multiple pages with sorting and filtering methods to make the search for a specific destination as efficient as possible.
+I have looked at what my site is; A site to search for and purchase tickets to redeem at teleportation Aetheryte plaza to any of the popular destinations around the world of Eorzea.
+My site contains multiple pages with sorting and filtering methods to search for a specific destination as efficiently as possible.

-I have focussed on how I wanted to build this with my users and visitors in mind; I wanted to build an easily navigated site that allows users to add to a storage wallet as much as they want (with incentives to purchasing multiple tickets) And receive all the communications directly to the user without the need for a physical product.
+I have focussed on how I wanted to build this with my users and visitors in mind; I wanted to build an easily navigated site that allows users to add to a storage wallet as much as they want (with incentives for purchasing multiple tickets) And receive all the communications directly to the user without the need for a physical product.
 The Product is a digital resource which means that there is no requirement for delivery other than the email confirmations with the order number which is then provided to the ticket counter when visiting the plaza.
-I have also looked into the best methods of marketing and improvements to how my site would be searched for by adding extra keword research as well.
+I have also looked into the best methods of marketing and improvements to how my site would be searched for by adding extra keyword research as well.
 These practices and techniques I have documented below;

 ### SEO Research